liv-daliberti/grail-simulation/src/common/open_r1/README.md

 - `GAIL_EVAL_MODE=1` can be exported to ensure the discriminator stays frozen during evaluation-only runs.

-`training/training-grail.sh` mirrors the baseline launcher but wires in the discriminator-specific variables.
+The GRAIL wrappers `training/training-grail-gun.sh` and `training/training-grail-wage.sh` mirror the baseline launcher while wiring in the discriminator-specific variables.

 ## Generation utilities